bkorzh/dbay/software/README.md

 npm run dev
 ```

-This will show a 'fallback state' of the GUI, for when it isn't able to connect to the python backend.
-Building the 'look' of a new module in the GUI is probably fastest by adding it to the fallback state located in `frontend/src/fallbackState.ts`, and watching for changes while the `npm run dev` development server is running.
+Building the 'look' of a new module in the GUI is fastest by adding it to the fallback state located in `frontend/src/fallbackState.ts`, and watching for changes while the `npm run dev` development server is running.

-### Full State Development

 #### Running the python server
-(getting the backend python to work with the frontend)
+Using `npm run dev` in the `/frontend` folder does not make use of the python backend at all.
+The 'backend' is needed to rout commands from the web browser to the hardware, and to be the official source of truth for the 'state' of the device bay system (what modules are plugged in, what voltages and channels are activated or powered, etc.)

+If the frontend had been updated in some way, it will have to be recompiled by running `npm run build` in the frontend folder, thereby populating `/backend/snspd_bias_control/` with new html and javascript to serve.

 Use anaconda or pip to install dependencies.
 For pip:
 ```bash